 Whenever it is time to activate a new program, the old program is put on the end of the appropriate queue.
 The scheduler then begins at QTI and scans through the queue structure looking for a program whose activation condition is satisfied.
-When one is found, it is removed from the queue a) the cell PUCTR is non-zero b)three seconds have elapsed since the last activation of the phantom user for this condition.
+When one is found, it is removed from the queue structure and turned over to the swapper to be read in and run.
+If there are no programs which can be activated the scheduler simply continues scanning the queue structure.